 Ronald Robinson, MA, LLP

 Ron Robinson, MA, LLP is an outpatient therapist with 30 years of experience as a therapist and Clinical Supervisor.
-Ron has earned a Master’s Degree in Psychology and is currently a Limited Licensed Psychologist.
-Ron has been extensively trained in evidence-based practices including, Motivational Interviewing, Cognitive Behavioral Therapy, (CBT), Dialectical Behavioral Therapy (DBT) and he has been stated trained and certified in Trauma Focused Cognitive Behavioral Therapy (TF-CBT).
+Ron has earned a Master’s Degree in Psychology.
+Ron has been extensively trained in evidence-based practices including, Motivational Interviewing, Cognitive Behavioral Therapy, (CBT), Dialectical Behavioral Therapy (DBT) and he has been state trained and certified in Trauma Focused Cognitive Behavioral Therapy (TF-CBT).

 Ron states, “My clients say I am easy to talk to, caring and use creative ways to help them discover ways to live more fulfilling and empowered lives.”